rizdaprasetya/mt-alt-doc/en/technical-reference/going-live.md

 Your website is now integrated with Midtrans.
 For more information, refer to [Configuring Drupal CMS Notification](/en/snap/with-plugins).

 <!-- tabs:end -->

+### 5. Configuring HTTP Notification Webhooks URL

+- For more information on how to configure HTTP notification URL, refer to [Configuring HTTP Notifications On MAP](/en/after-payment/http-notification.md).

+- For **Snap Integration** you can opt to configure redirect URL.
+For more information, refer to [Configuring Redirect URL](/en/snap/advanced-feature.md#configuring-redirect-url).

 ### 6. Done!
 Ready for Production Mode